rbturnbull/dcodex_bible/README.md

 # dcodex_bible

-Extension for DCodex to use Biblical Manuscripts
+An extension for DCodex to use Biblical Manuscripts